pulp/pulp/docs/sphinx/user-guide/nodes.rst

    This strategy should be used when the desired effect of synchronization is for the child repositories to be an exact mirror of those on the parent.

+The *node* level strategy is specified during node activation.
+Once activated, the strategy may be changed by performing a node deactivation followed by an activation specifying the desired strategy.

+The *repository* level strategy is specified during node binding to a repository.
+Once bound, the strategy may be changed by performing an unbind followed by a bind to the repository specifying the desired strategy.

 .. note:: The ``additive`` strategy is the default.

 Running